New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties

 \subsection{Gibbs free energy}

-We now analyze the Gibbs free energy to study the impact of pressure on the phase structure of the NC black hole.
-We start from the first law of black hole thermodynamics in the presence of pressure:
+We now analyze the Gibbs free energy to study the effect of pressure on the phase structure of the NC black hole.
+We begin with the first law of black hole thermodynamics in the presence of pressure:

 where \(V\) denotes the NC volume of the black hole.
-In our geometry the volume reads
+In our geometry, the volume is given by